-Food Waste Composting More ways to be Green at Todd Road Jail meal service is food scraps and ultimately Greenhouse Gas (GHG) emissions.
-Until recently, the practice of the TRJ kitchen staff was simply to throw the food scraps into the trash compactor with other trash.
+Food Waste Composting More ways to be Green at Todd Road Jail simply to throw the food scraps into the trash compactor with other trash.
 The contents of the trash compactor end up in the landfill, releasing tons of harmful GHG into the environment.